-We provide service to over 149,000 fund accounts nationwide, including accounts held by investors who employ financial advisors to assist them with investing as well as accounts held by retail investors who invest directly with us.
-We serve approximately 11,600 financial advisors who utilize the Hennessy Funds on behalf of their clients, including nearly 800 who purchased one of our Funds for the first time during fiscal year 2023.
-Approximately 14% of such advisors own two or more Hennessy Funds, and over 400 advisors hold a position of over \$500,000.
+We provide service to over 198,500 fund accounts nationwide, including accounts held by investors who employ financial advisors to assist them with investing as well as accounts held by retail investors who invest directly with us.
+We serve approximately 11,200 financial advisors who utilize the Hennessy Funds on behalf of their clients, including nearly 500 who purchased one of our Funds for the first time during fiscal year 2024.
+Approximately 18% of such advisors own two or more Hennessy Funds, and over 650 advisors hold a position of over \$500,000.
 While numbers have declined in recent years, we continue to focus significant efforts on financial advisors who own two or more Hennessy Funds or hold a position of over \$500,000 in an effort to build and maintain brand loyalty among our top tier of advisors.

-Total assets under management as of the end of fiscal year 2023 was \$3.0 billion, an increase of \$0.1 billion, or 4.7%, compared to the end of fiscal year 2022.
-The increase in total assets was attributable to market appreciation, partially offset by net outflows of the Hennessy Funds.
+Total assets under management as of the end of fiscal year 2024 was \$4.6 billion, an increase of \$1.6 billion, or 53.1%, compared to the end of fiscal year 2023.
+The increase in total assets was attributable to market appreciation, net inflows of the Hennessy Funds, and the purchase of assets related to the management of two mutual funds previously managed by CCM that were reorganized into the Hennessy Stance ESG ETF.